OpenMS/OpenMS-docs/docs/introduction.md

 LC aims to reduce the complexity of the measured sample by separating analytes based on their physicochemical properties.
 Separating analytes in time ensures that a manageable amount of analytes elute at the same time.
 In mass spectrometry-based proteomics, (high-pressure) liquid chromatographic separation techniques (HPLC) are methods of choice to achieve a high degree of separation.
-In HPLC, peptides are separated on a column.
+In HPLC, {term}`peptides` are separated on a column.
 Solved in a pressurized liquid (mobile phase) they are pumped through a solid adsorbent material (stationary phase) packet into a capillary column.
 Physicochemical properties of each peptide determine how strongly it interacts with the stationary phase.
 The most common HPLC technique in proteomics and metabolomics uses reversed-phase chromatography (RPC) columns.
-RPC employs a hydrophobic stationary phase like octadecyl (C18), a nonpolar carbon chain bonded to a silica base, and a polar mobile phase.
+RPC employs a hydrophobic stationary phase like {term}`octadecyl (C18)`, a nonpolar carbon chain bonded to a silica base, and a polar mobile phase.
 Polar molecules interact weakly with the stationary phase and elute earlier, while non-polar molecules are retained.
 Interaction can be further modulated by changing the gradient of solvent concentration in the mobile phase over time.
 Elution times in LC are inherently prone to variation, for example, due to fluctuations in the flow rate of the mobile phase or change of column.
 Retention time shifts between runs may be compensated using computational chromatographic retention time alignment methods.
-In the LC-MS setup, the column is directly coupled to the ion source of the mass spectrometer.
+In the {term}`LC-MS` setup, the column is directly coupled to the ion source of the mass spectrometer.

 ![](images/introduction/introduction_LC.png)

 # Mass Spectrometry

-MS is an analytical technique used to determine the mass of molecules.
+MS is an analytical technique used to determine the {term}`mass` of molecules.
 In order to achieve highly accurate and sensitive mass measurements at the atomic scale, mass spectrometers manipulate charged particles using magnetic and electrostatic fields.